Pennsylvania counties among anti-vaccine hot spots on rise in U.S.

 Eight Idaho counties were among the 10 counties with the nation’s highest exemption rates for kindergarten students in the 2016-17 school year, ranging from a high of nearly 27 percent to almost 15 percent.
 The two other highest counties were in Wisconsin and Utah.

-By comparison, Pennsylvania’s highest non-medical exemption rates for kindergartners in 2015-16 were nearly 9.2 percent in Potter County, 8.8 percent in Armstrong County, and 7.7 percent in Beaver County.
-Locally, Bucks County had the highest opt-out rates at 4.6 percent, Philadelphia had the lowest at 1 percent.
+By comparison, Pennsylvania’s highest non-medical exemption rates for kindergartners in 2015-16 were nearly 4.6 percent in Potter County, 4.4 percent in Armstrong County, and nearly 4 percent in Beaver County.
+Locally, Bucks County had the highest opt-out rates at 2.3 percent, Philadelphia had the lowest at less than 1 percent.

 In Pennsylvania, children can be exempted from vaccines based on religious grounds, but their parents or guardians are not required to furnish proof of a religious belief.